Paitesanshi/LLM-Agent-Survey/README.md

 Our paper and this repository aim to serve as a resource for researchers and practitioners, providing insights, related references, and continuous updates on this exciting and rapidly evolving field.

 ## News
-- [9/8/2023] The second version of the paper is released on arXiv with updates on the following aspects:
+- [9/8/2023] The second version of our survey has been released on arXiv.
  - <details>
     <summary>Latest Updates</summary>